remix-run/remix/docs/discussion/state-management.md

 ### Network Related State

-For examples on using Remix's internal state to manage network related states, refer to [Pending UI][pending_ui].
+For examples of using Remix's internal state to manage network related states, refer to [Pending UI][pending_ui].

 ### URL Search Params